slsa-framework/slsa-github-generator/.github/actions/create-docker_based-predicate/README.md

 # Docker-based predicate creation

-Creates a SLSA predicate given a BuildDefinition.
+Creates a docker-based SLSA predicate given a BuildDefinition.

 ## How to build this action in development